 Ideal candidates for dividing in autumn include hosta, geranium, crocosmia and euphorbia.
 For instructions on how to do it, take a look at my free plants post.

 Make leaf mould

 Leaf mould is a great garden mulch, and it’s really easy to make.
 It’s also a good way to keep your soil enrichers as natural as possible.

 Mulch is basically a layer of material applied to the surface of soil.
 It helps to conserve moisture, improves the health and fertility of the soil itself, and reduces weed growth in the area.

 You can make leaf mould on a large scale if you’ve got lots of leaves, but if you’re tight on space or leaves you can also make it in a bin bag.
 All you need to do is fill the bag with leaves, add a little water, and make a few holes in the bag so that excess water can drain away.
 Tie the top of the bag and put the whole thing somewhere out of sight.

 It’s worth checking your leaves now and then, and adding a little more water if they look like they’re not rotting down.
 In time, the crisp autumn leaves will turn into a pile of finely textured mulch that’s ideal for use all around the garden.
 This will make your borders look neater, but more importantly will provide a more fertile growing medium for your plants.

 Spring and summer are such busy seasons in the garden, and often all you can manage is to stay on top of the weeding, watering and dead-heading.
 But the garden has a much slower pace in autumn, making it a great time of year to tackle a new project.

 One great autumn garden project is to re-think a border.
-The way it looked in summer will be fresh in your mind, so you can easily decide what changes to make, and as the plants are entering their dormant phase it’s a good time to move them if you need to.
+The way it looked in summer will be fresh in your mind, so you can easily decide what changes to make.
+As the plants are entering their dormant phase, it’s also a good time to move them if you need to.

 Have you got any autumn gardening tips?
 What jobs are on your list this season?